leomoreno8/leomoreno8/README.md

 <p align = "justify">Always looking for new challenges

-- :rocket: I’m currently working on Ali Crédito as a Data Assistant
+- :rocket: I’m currently working on Ali Crédito as a Data Analyst
 - 🔭 Systems Development Analysis course at UTFPR University Pato Branco - PR!
 - 🌱 I'm currently focused on studies with React, Next.js, TypeScript, Python, Data Science, Data Analytics and MicroServices
 - 💡 I'm developing a giant web/mobile project that is my passion.
 You will soon hear about it.